ddfzhh/webScrape/README.md

 Run `main.py` and you will see the email in your mailbox in no time!

 ### 4. Optional: Use task scheduler(for Windows system) to run the code every week.
 You can utilize [task scheduler](https://www.tomsguide.com/how-to/how-to-use-task-scheduler-on-windows) to send an email to yourself every week!
+Using the bat file in the directory, schedule the task scheduler to run the bat file weekly.
+You can specify the environment and files to run using the bat file.
 *

 *